Albert-Gao/veasy/README.md

 > Tip: There is an extra `isFormOK` prop at the root level of `state` to indicate the status of the form according to all the fields defined in the schema.

-Now you get the big picture, let's take several minute to learn [how to write a schema](/schema).
+Now you get it!
+Let's take several minutes to go through our [docs](https://albert-gao.github.io/veasy/).

 ## TODO:

 - [ ] Add the `getFieldsValue` method.
 - [x] Add the table of all rules.
 - [x] Let user customize the error message.